robjg/oddjob/README.txt

   only need to support COMPLETE, INCOMPLETE and EXCEPTION.
 Would you ever need to test for READY?
 - Check needs a way of checking a property isn't set.
 A null flag maybe.
-- Look at having a start job and a run job.
-Do we need a run job?
-It would be a sequential of a reset, a start and a mirror.
-Look at what to do with depends.
 - If job should work on asynchronous completion of a job.
 - Allow mirror to mirror an entire hierarchy of jobs.
 - Need better protection from exceptions in the DetailModel.setSelectedContext